 If a particular route in your case study has been moved several times because a connected facility was moved, or if you have added and removed facilities or vehicles several times from this route the data synchronizing sometimes becomes confused.
 You’ll see this when you try to edit such a route.
 It will have no stops or erroneous stops and drop quantities.
 When this happens it is best to make note of the facilities and products on that route and delete the route.
 Then re-create the route from scratch to clear up this problem.

-And one last option if none of the above options solved your problem.
-Make notes of the changes you made to your supply chain to date and reload the case study original model from the SCM Globe library.
+The last option if none of the above options solved your problem; make notes of the changes you made to your supply chain to date and reload the case study original model from the SCM Globe library.
 If you are working on a supply chain model you created on your own, then reload from an earlier save state that you made of your model.
 Then edit that reloaded supply chain model to include the changes you made previously.

 You can also click on the “Support Ticket” button in the upper right corner of the screen and send us an email describing your problem.
 Support tickets are answered within 24 hours.If you wish, you can send us a copy of your simulation that is running badly.
 Make a save state and download it to your PC – see Download and Share Supply Chain Models.
 Attach that file (a .json file) to an email and send it along with a description of your problem to email@example.com.